 Front row: Pamela Nowell (Cee Cee), Katerina Yancey (Dee Dee), Cheryl Carter (Gypsy Jane), and director John Holt.
-Back row: Kristen Williams Leclerc (Sara), Dana Grey (Charlie), Melissa Kennedy (Miss Battleaxe), Jeff Krantz (Coach Ferguson).
+Back row: Kristen Williams Leclerc (Sara), Dylan Grey (Charlie), Melissa Kennedy (Miss Battleaxe), Jeff Krantz (Coach Ferguson).
 Photo by Rain Yancey Hupman.

 Renaissance Theatre in Lynchburg, Virginia put on a staged reading of THE ARMADILLO QUEEN on June 25, and it was, well, spectacular.

 Besides a fantastic cast, we had a full house.
 Every available seat was taken, and one latecomer had to stand.
 OK, admission was free, but still . . .

 “Twas fun – well done and well written.
 I’m so glad I got to see it!”

 — Jennifer P.

 And from the director himself: “Congrats again, Dwayne.
 Beautiful script and story.”

 You can find the full gallery of photos here.
 Below are some highlights:

 Sara and Charlie in costume.
 Sara is a punk girl from the city who has to spend her senior year in a small town in Texas.
 That’s Miss Battleaxe, the principal, in the background.